kaunel85/ong-bylaws/bylaws.md

        2. If a secret ballot box, voting stones or other anonymous voting methods are available they shall be used.
        3. The Warden or his apointee shall inform the Phikeia of the result of the vote.

-98. Phikeia will be required to attend all regular weekly Phikeia meetings and Chapter Retreats, and meetings with the Province President
+98. Phikeia will be required to attend all regular weekly Phikeia meetings and Chapter Retreats, and meetings with the Province President.

 99. Phikeia will appear before the Pallas Committee should there be any conduct deemed to be inappropriate.